 (a) Reject postings which are primarily commercial, obscene or irrelevant.

-(b) Reject postings relating to events which ended over three years ago.
+(b) Reject postings relating to events which ended over two years ago.

 (c) Reject postings which we suspect may be untruthful

 (d) Remove obscene or offensive language, including racist, sexist, homophobic or other discriminatory material.

 (e) Edit postings to remove words which are capable of defamatory meaning i.e. - imputations which injure the reputation or business of a person or a group of persons or effect how others treat the person or group of persons